 Meenakshi Malik, D.V.M., Ph.D.

-Students in the new bachelor’s program in Microbiology at ACPHS will not only study microscopic living organisms such as bacteria, fungi, and viruses, but they will also learn to exercise critical thinking, patience, and perseverance.
-Those qualities are valuable for any health care practitioner, but according to Meenakshi Malik, director of the new program, they are essential for researchers.
+Students in the bachelor’s program in Microbiology at ACPHS will not only study microscopic living organisms such as bacteria, fungi, and viruses, but they will also learn to exercise critical thinking, patience, and perseverance.
+Those qualities are valuable for any health care practitioner, but according to Meenakshi Malik, director of the program, they are essential for researchers.

 “It’s all about persistence.
 A lot of what we do in the laboratory is bound to fail,” she says, “so part of the process is learning to deal with that.
 But research can also be incredibly exciting, because you have the potential to create knowledge for the first time in the world.”